mivort/trackk/README.md

 # Trackk

-Command-line task, notes, event and project tracker which provides Git-based conflict-free synchronization and versioning of its plain-text storage.
+Command-line local-first task, notes, event and project tracker which provides VCS-based conflict-free synchronization and versioning of the human-readable storage format.

 Inspired by [Taskwarrior][1] and [dstask][2].